Development Officer (full-time)

 - Manual dexterity to operate office machinery such as personal computer, telephone, facsimile machine, copier, calculator, etc.

 - Position is primarily sedentary, usually sitting for long periods of time in an office setting.
-Special events may require work outdoors in the park; exposure to outside weather conditions required.
+Special events may require work outdoors in the park.

 Submit resume to: